-The first question was addressed in [24], [25] in the more general context of unions of spaces (without requiring a particular structure such as (7)).
+The first question was addressed in [22], [23] in the more general context of unions of spaces (without requiring a particular structure such as (7)).
 However, no concrete methods were proposed in order to recover x.
-Here we provide efficient convex algorithms that recover x in a stable way for arbitrary k under appropriate conditions on the sampling functions s_i and the spaces \mathcal{A}i .
+Here we provide efficient convex algorithms that recover x in a stable way for arbitrary k under appropriate conditions on the sampling functions $s_i$ and the spaces $A_i$ .

 Our results are based on an equivalence between the union of subspaces problem assuming (7) and that of recovering block-sparse vectors.
-This allows us to determine x from the given samples by first treating the problem of recovering a block k-sparse vector \boldsymbol{c} from a given set of measurements.
-This relationship is established in Section III.
+This allows us to recover x from the given samples by first treating the problem of recovering a block k-sparse vector c from a given set of measurements.
+This relationship is established in the next section.
 In the reminder of the paper we therefore focus on the block k-sparse model and develop our results in that context.
 In particular, we introduce a block RIP condition that ensures uniqueness and stability of our sampling problem.
-We then suggest an efficient convex optimization problem which approximates an unknown block-sparse vector \boldsymbol{c} .
-Based on block RIP we prove that \boldsymbol{c} can be recovered exactly in a stable way using the proposed optimization program.
+We then suggest an efficient convex optimization problem which approximates an unknown block-sparse vector c.
+Based on block RIP we prove that c can be recovered exactly in a stable way using the proposed optimization program.
 Furthermore, in the presence of noise and modeling errors, our algorithm can approximate the best block-k sparse solution.